 The school recognises that pupils at school with medical conditions should be properly supported so that they have full access to the curriculum, including school trips and PE.
-Some children with medical conditions may be disabled and where this is the case, the
+Some children with medical conditions may be disabled and where this is the case, the school must comply with its duties under the Equality Act 2010.

-Act 2010.
 Some pupils may also have special educational needs and may have a statement or an Education, Health and Care plan which brings together health and social care needs as well as their special educational provision.